 Removing an object from the tab order doesn’t delete it from the slide.
 It only hides it from keyboard navigation and screen readers.

 Tip: To remove a slide master object from the custom tab order, you'll need to switch to Slide Master View (press F4).
-Right-click the object and choose Size and Position, then select the Alt Text tab and uncheck the visibility box.
+Right-click the object and choose Size and Position, then select the Accessibility tab and uncheck the visibility box.